3D Molecular Descriptors: Shape, Surface, and Pharmacophore Features

 Molecular Complexity Check

-Before attempting conformer generation, molecules are screened against size and topology thresholds that catch molecules too large or complex for reliable conformer generation:
+Before attempting conformer generation, molecules are screened against size and topology thresholds that catch molecules too large or complex for reliable conformer generation.
+These are sized for the async endpoint's 60-minute invocation budget in Boltzmann mode, which comfortably accommodates larger drug-like molecules (PROTACs, small peptides, natural products):

 | Property | Threshold | Rationale |